Asylum Aid and Statelessness

 Key ENS campaigns that Asylum Aid has supported include the #StatelessKids campaign to end childhood statelessness in Europe.
 The campaign includes a petition calling for action from the European Parliament that has received over 20,000 signatures.

-We continue to collaborate with UNHCR and are very grateful for their continuing funding for our statelessness work.
+We continue to collaborate with UNHCR in our work on statelessness.
 In 2014, UNHCR launched a campaign to end statelessness by 2024.
-Find out more and sign UNHCR’s ‘I BELONG’ petition.
-UNHCR also has an online training course on statelessness, which you can access here.
+Find out more about statelessness and sign UNHCR’s ‘I BELONG’ petition.

 UNHCR also publishes lots of helpful statelessness resources on Refworld.